Bernheim is closed on Tuesday, February 11.

 The Plan

 In 1935, the design was presented to the Bernheim Foundation and was accepted.
-The Olmsted Brothers and Mr. Dawson would continue to assist in the project for many years.
+The Olmsted Brothers and Dawson would continue to assist in the project for many years.

 The Implementation